TIBCOSoftware/vscode-extension-tci/docs/build-and-contribute.md

 ## Linting
 This project uses the Google style guide for JavaScript with some notable exceptions:
-* The linebreak style is set to Windows
+* The linebreak style check is turned off
 * Switch colon spacing is turned off
 * Max line length is turned off